Yazwh0/BitMagic.Documentation/Compiler.md

 If no match, it will move up to the parent and then check the child scopes for an exact match which includes the full scope string.

 If no match, it will perform the same operation at the parent scope.

-If there is still no match then a search is applied at the top `App` level which is less strict where wildcards can be used.
-A wildcard must match on only one name to match, otherwise the looking is considered to be a failure.

 ### Labels